andra2602/Gym-subscription-manager/README.md

 - Promotion creation and management
 - Leaving and viewing trainer reviews (anonymous)

+## ℹ️ Interactive Usage Only – No Code Modification Required

+All application features are available **exclusively through the interactive console menus**, structured by user roles (Member, Trainer, Manager).

+You can:
+- Register or log in
+- Create/update/delete subscriptions, trainers, classes, reviews, payments, and more
+- All actions are **menu-driven**, guided by clear prompts
+- **No manual code editing** is needed to create or test data
+- All modifications are reflected in real-time in the SQLite database

+## 🗂️ Database Details
+Type: SQLite

+Driver: sqlite-jdbc (v3.49.1.0)

+Database file: GYMFinalDatabase.db (auto-generated in project root)

+All tables are created programmatically using SQL statements in **DatabaseSetup.java**.

+Run **DatabaseSetup.java** manually once before first use to initialize the schema.

+## 🌱 Test Data (Seeder)
+The app includes automatic test data insertion via **DatabaseSeeder.java**, which runs automatically at startup if the database is empty.

+Preloaded content:

+✔️ 3 Trainers

+✔️ 3 Members (some already assigned to trainers)

+✔️ 2 Promotions:
+- 1 active
+- 1 upcoming

 ---

 ## 👥 User Roles and Main Features